Calling All Girls!

 How do I register?

 Girls Night Out is anticipated to be a popular event and registration will be required.
-Registration opens on February 6th, 2017 and closes on March 3rd, 2017.
-Please fill out one registration form per child and guardian/parent attending (no need to do two separate forms).
+Registration opens September 20th, 2017 and closes on October 12th, 2017 at 8pm.
+Please fill out one registration form per child and parent/guardian attending.

 Why is this event necessary?

-Even today, females remain underrepresented in the engineering profession.
+Even today, women remain underrepresented in the engineering profession.
 Even though half of the Canadian population are women, only 13% of licensed practicing engineers are women.
-As of 2015, in Saskatchewan, there was 15% of newly licensed engineers that were women.
+As of 2015, in Saskatchewan, there were only 15% of newly licensed engineers that were women.
 The Saskatchewan Science Centre and APEGS wants to encourage more girls to consider engineering as a career choice.

 I'm a teacher, can I bring my class?